Skip to main content

 Alexandria, LA Trust Lawyer

-Alexandria, LA Trust LawyerAt Theus Law Offices, a trust lawyer Alexandria LA residents highly recommend, we specialize in designing and customizing estate plans for individuals and families in our community.
-We design custom estate plans to protect and simplify the transfer of assets to your loved ones who will later benefit from your estate.
-A Last Will and Testament is one building block in a comprehensive estate plan, but does not provide any lifetime asset protection, or avoid nursing home poverty, or the cost and administrative burden of probate.
-If you wish to avoid probate, protect assets from lawsuits or the potentially crushing costs of long-term care, you may wish to speak with an Alexandria, LA trust lawyer.
+At Theus Law Offices, our Alexandria, LA trust lawyer specializes in designing and customizing estate plans for individuals and families in our community.
+We create custom estate plans to protect and simplify the transfer of assets to your loved ones who will later benefit from your estate.
+A Last Will and Testament is one building block in a comprehensive estate plan, but it does not provide any lifetime asset protection, avoid nursing home poverty, or the cost and administrative burden of probate.
+If you wish to avoid probate, protect assets from lawsuits, or the potentially crushing costs of long-term care, you may want to speak with our Alexandria, LA trust lawyer.

 Understanding Trusts

 A “trust” is a flexible legal tool used in many different scenarios by both wealthy and non-wealthy individuals.
 Trusts can serve as a mechanism to quickly and conveniently pass legacies to future generations (as a “will substitute” that bypasses probate), to direct charitable planning, asset protection planning, incapacity planning, and as a tool to minimize potential family disputes, as well as protect children from unforeseeable claims and future failed marriages.
-Trusts are not just for the wealthy and can benefit most families, individuals and even businesses.
+Trusts are not just for the wealthy and can benefit most families, individuals, and even businesses.
 If you are interested in learning more about trusts, you should consider speaking with an experienced Alexandria, LA trust lawyer from Theus Law Offices about how this estate planning tool may benefit you and your family.

 Trust Basics